Can I Bring a Screwdriver on a Plane

 -Pack the screwdriver in a hard case or protective sleeve to prevent it from damage during transit. -Make sure the screwdriver is securely fastened within the case so it cannot move around and potentially puncture through the bag. -Pack the screwdriver towards the bottom of your bag so it is less likely to shift during travel and cause damage to other items.

-See also How to Jump a Starter Solenoid With a Screwdriver
+See also How to Unscrew a Pencil Sharpener Without a Screwdriver

 By following these simple tips, you can help ensure that your screwdriver arrives safely at your destination without posing a danger to yourself or others.